MyNextID/beam/README.md

 # Beam CLI Application <!-- omit in toc -->

-Beam is a secure file sharing application that enables private networks between companies for sharing AI training content.
-It uses BitTorrent protocol for efficient transfers and provides end-to-end encryption to ensure your data remains secure.
+Beam is a secure file sharing application that enables private networks between organizations for exchanging large volumes of data—such as for AI training, media assets, or research datasets.
+It leverages the BitTorrent protocol for fast, scalable transfers and provides end-to-end encryption to keep your data safe and confidential.

 ## Table of Contents <!-- omit in toc -->